CortanaAndSiri/video2chars/README.md

   --output TEXT      output to a file with this name, default to "output.mp4" --help             Show this message and exit.

+Example
+	python video2chars.py --fps 30  --t_start 0  --t_end 10 --output output.mp4  inputfile.mp4
 ```
-The command shows that the specified video will be converted to an ascii art animation with the width of 120, and only convert the first 10 seconds.
+The command shows that the specified video will be converted to an ascii art animation with 30 fps, and only convert the first 10 seconds.
 you'll see a file named `output.mp4` in your current directory when completes, have fun ~

 >p.s. it's a bit slow, turn down the width and fps, to speed up the conversion.